|

 backquote.elc case-table.elc cc-compat.elc dired-aux.elc help-macro.elc

-you might want to rename it or vary
+If you have a directory c:\raise you might want to rename it or vary

 the instructions below to avoid the possibility of overwriting files in